bpasanek/puzzlepoesis/_people/schott-tim.md

     -role: "Programming"
 ---

 Tim Schott is an undergraduate at U.Va.
-He is doublemajoring in English and Computer Science.
+He is majoring in English and Computer Science.
+He helped build the website (fair warning: your mileage may vary).

 [<< Back <<](../people.html)